Gervais, Oregon

-Gervais /ˈdʒ3:rvɪs/ is a city in Marion County, Oregon, United States.
+Gervais /ˈdʒ3:rvɪs/ is a city in Marion County, United States.
 The population was 2,595 at the 2020 census.
 It is part of the Salem Metropolitan Statistical Area.

 History

-The city is named for pioneer Joseph Gervais who was one of the first settlers on French Prairie.
+The city is named for settler Joseph Gervais who was one of the first settlers on French Prairie.

 On October 6, 1902, the business district of the city burned and losses were estimated at $100,000.
 The local fire department's power was insufficient to handle the fire so Portland and Salem were called upon to help.
 Unfortunately they were unable to respond in time to help.
 In little over an hour all but two of the businesses in the town had burned to the ground.

 In the late 1960s, Russian Old Believers established a small colony between Gervais and Mt.
 Angel.
 As of 2002, Oregon had the highest population of Old Believers in the United States.

 Geography

+Gervais is in northern Marion County, 3 mi south of Woodburn and 14 mi north of Salem, the state capital and county seat.
+Oregon Route 99E runs along the southeastern border of the city.

-According to the United States Census Bureau, the city has a total area of 0.41 sqmi, all of it land.
+According to the U.S. Census Bureau, Gervais has a total area of 0.41 sqmi, all land.